Mimecast Migration

 Now, with continued investment from Microsoft into its cloud protection, data retention and eDiscovery capabilities, more and more organisations are reviewing their options as to whether they still need a separate service and deciding to make the move.

-We have carried out many Mimecast migrations over the last few years, so read on for our tips to help with your move – especially if it involves a journal migration – which is like fitting a round peg into several square holes!
+We have carried out many migrations from third-party journaling services over the last few years, so read on for our tips to help with your move – especially if you’re thinking of moving your journal into Microsoft 365 – which is like fitting a round peg into several square holes!

-Here’s the answers to the most common questions we get asked about Mimecast to Microsoft 365 migration:
+Here’s the answers to the most common questions we get asked about Mimecast to Microsoft 365 migration – and pretty much the same scenarios apply to Proofpoint.

 Now, call me a cynic, but even if a cloud vendor could make it easy for you to bulk extract your data when you want to move on, providing this facility would be low on their list of priorities.

-That’s why most migrations start with asking Mimecast for an extraction of your email journal.
+That’s why most migrations start with asking your journaling service provider for an extraction of your email journal.

-This is a paid-for service carried out by staff at Mimecast and results in files that get shipped to you on a removable disk or more likely these days over FTP.
+By default, this is typically a paid-for service carried out by staff at your journal service provider, and results in files that get shipped to you on a removable disk or more likely these days over FTP.

 Also make sure you’re sitting down for when they tell you the fee for your extraction.